 The University's accessibility offices facilitate the inclusion of students with mental health conditions and physical, sensory and learning disabilities into all aspects of university life.
 The change over time in the number of students registered with these offices reflects the success of the University in attracting and serving this population.

-The chart below indicates the number of students registered with Accessibility Services by campus, from 2000-01 to 2009-10.
+The chart below indicates the number of students registered with Accessibility Services by campus over a ten-year period.

 Source: Accessibility Services (St. George Campus), AccessAbility Resource Centre (UTM), and AccessAbility Services (UTSC).